 At the heart of postmodernism is the idea that knowledge is socially constructed and influenced by power dynamics, language, and cultural contexts.
 Postmodern theorists argue that there is no objective truth or universal meaning, but rather multiple interpretations and perspectives.

-Postmodern culture is characterized by several key features.
+Postmodern culture is characterised by several key features.
 Globalization has intensified interconnectedness and cultural exchange, blurring the boundaries between different societies and challenging traditional notions of identity and nationality.

-Postmodern culture is characterized by features such as globalization, secularization, population growth, and the cultural impacts of media and technology.
+Postmodern culture is characterised by features such as globalization, secularization, population growth, and the cultural impacts of media and technology.

 At the core of rational choice theory is the understanding that individuals are motivated primarily by their own self-interest, with economic considerations playing a central role.
-Money, profitability, and material resources are seen as powerful motivations that influence human behavior.
-According to this perspective, individuals are constantly evaluating the costs and benefits of their actions, with the aim of maximizing their personal welfare.
+Money, profitability, and material resources are seen as powerful motivation s that influence human behaviour.
+According to this perspective, individuals are constantly evaluating the costs and benefits of their actions, with the aim of maximising their personal welfare.

 This theory suggests that individuals are goal-oriented and strive to make choices that are in their own self-interest, taking into account factors such as potential rewards, risks, and trade-offs.

-In summary, rational choice theory offers a framework for understanding human behavior by focusing on individuals' calculations of costs and benefits, particularly in relation to economic incentives.
+rational choice theory offers a framework for understanding human behaviour by focusing on individuals' calculations of costs and benefits, particularly in relation to economic incentives.

-By emphasizing the role of motivations such as money and profitability, this theory suggests that individuals make rational decisions based on careful calculations in order to maximize their personal welfare.
+By emphasising the role of motivations such as money and profitability, this theory suggests that individuals make rational decisions based on careful calculations in order to maximise their personal welfare.

 Rational Choice Theory